Understand the domains that play a role in email deliverability

 DKIM domain

-A DKIM domain (also known as the “signed-by domain”, d= domain) cryptographically signs emails that you send, allowing the receiving mailbox provider to confirm that the owner of the domain sent the message.
+A DKIM domain (also known as the “signed-by domain” or d= domain) cryptographically signs emails that you send, allowing the receiving mailbox provider to confirm that the owner of the domain sent the message.
 This domain does not have to match the From Address or the Return-Path, and is only used to sign the email.

-By default, it will be a domain owned and operated by Klaviyo, like klaviyomail.
-This allowsDKIM to work immediately when you start with Klaviyo.
+By default, the DKIM domain is one owned and operated by Klaviyo, such as klaviyomail.com.
+This allows DKIM to work immediately when you start with Klaviyo.

-Note that you can only DKIM-sign your messages with a domain you own.
+You can only DKIM-sign your messages with a domain you own.
 The DKIM domain is an important part of your overall sender reputation, and its own reputation has a major influence on whether the message is delivered.

-The DKIM domain will appear after the “via” header and also as the “signed-by” within Gmail:
+The DKIM domain will appear after the “via” header and also as the “signed-by” within Gmail.

 Click tracking domain